j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.flow-export.unused.md

 - Analyse MyTargetOrg and print a table with all unused flow versions

   <%= config.bin %> <%= command.id %> -o MyTargetOrg

+# success.no-unused-flows-found

+No unused flows found.
+You're all set.